DiLRandI/ShopMate/docs/prd.md

 Acceptance: Totals recalc accurately; discount reflected in invoice and saved in DB.

+As a cashier, I see a suggested overall discount based on products in the cart when the shop owner enables it.

+Acceptance: Suggestion respects each product’s max discount and margin, updates live as the cart changes, and never recommends values outside allowed ranges.

 3.3 Sales History

 As an owner, I can reprint a previous invoice and issue a refund.